-Happy seasons we have seen!
+Happy seasons we have seen?

 But a drought has since succeeded,

+And a sad decline we see:

 And a sad decline we see; Lord, thy help is greatly needed, Help can only come from thee.

 2 Some, in whom we once delighted,